youngseo0526/SimCLR/README.md

 - with `ReLU` activation function

 ### Loss
-Introducing a leanable nonliner transformation between the representation and the contrastive loss substantially imporoves the quality of the learned representations
+Introducing a learnable nonliner transformation between the representation and the contrastive loss substantially imporoves the quality of the learned representations
  - `InfoNCE` loss was used to contrastive learning
  - The similarity was calculated by cosine similarity
  - The loss scores are calculated by `CrossEntropyLoss` with normailzed temperature-scaled logits